Jonathan Edwards (triple jumper): Post-athletics career

 Following his retirement, Edwards has pursued a media career as a television presenter mainly working for the BBC as a sports commentator and presenter, and on programmes such as Songs of Praise until he gave up this programme, due to his loss of faith, in February 2007.

-Edwards regularly presents BBC coverage of athletics.
-When he is not presenting coverage, Edwards often provides expert analysis on field events as part of the BBC commentary team.
+Edwards regularly presented BBC coverage of athletics.
+When he is not presenting coverage, Edwards often provided expert analysis on field events as part of the BBC commentary team.
+For the London 2012 Olympics, Edwards anchored the BBC's coverage of the athletics events.

-Edwards also received an Honorary Doctorate from Heriot-Watt University in 2002.

 After retiring from competition, Edwards became a keen recreational cyclist and has presented the BBC's coverage of cycle racing since 2012.
 He also covered the 2014 Winter Olympics for the BBC and the 2014 Winter Paralympics for Channel 4.

 Edwards also served as a presenter for the Olympic Announcement ceremonies during the IOC sessions in Guatemala in 2007 and Copenhagen in 2009.

 In 2004, Edwards joined with Paula Radcliffe on an Olympic Special Who Wants to Be a Millionaire?.
 The pair raised £64,000 for charity with half of that sum going to the British Olympic Association and a quarter of the sum going to Asthma UK.

 In 2011, Edwards became President of Wenlock Olympian Society, organisers of the annual Wenlock Olympian Games held in Shropshire.

 He was a member of the London Organising Committee of the Olympic and Paralympic Games, representing athletes in the organisation of the 2012 Summer Olympics.

 In February 2016, after 13 years with the BBC, Edwards announced that he had agreed to join Eurosport on an exclusive contract as the channel's lead presenter from 2017, although he would continue working for the BBC and Channel 4 on their coverage of the 2016 Summer Olympics and Paralympics alongside duties with Eurosport until the end of 2016, with his first anchoring role for the pay TV channel being the 2016 European Aquatics Championships in May in London.
+For the BBC's Olympic coverage in Rio, Edwards was a lead presenter on BBC Radio 5 Live and presented the television coverage of triathlon events.